rolandomunoz/praat-finder/README.md

 # Indexer

-This is a plug-in written for Praat.
-It is freely distributed under the GPL license terms.
-It captures the annotations from all your TextGrids stored in a folder at a specific time.
-After that, you can use the search engine to visualize or extract those parts in your files that you are interested in.
-This tool is versatil and it can be use in different situations.
+This Praat plug-in is a *search engine* which helps the user to find some specific annotations stored in TextGrid files inside a folder.
+Once a search is done, you can visualize the occurences ony-by-one in the TextGridEditor or extract them in a folder.

 ## Getting started

 #### Requirements
-Before start, be sure that you have the the latest version of Praat.
+Before starting, make sure that you have Praat 6.0.30 or more on your computer.
+If not, download the the latest version of Praat (here)[http://www.fon.hum.uva.nl/praat].

 ### How to install it?

-Intalling a plug-in is relatively easy.
-You just need to download the files a drop them on the *praat preference* directory.
-Let's go step-by-step.
+Installing a plug-in is relatively easy.

+#### Step 1: Download the plug-in from this website.
+Then unzip it.

+#### Step 2: Drop the plug-in folder in the *praat preference* felder.

-#### On Mac
+##### On Mac

-#### On Windows
+##### On Windows

-#### On Linux
+##### On Linux

+/home/rolando/.praat-dir

 ### How to use it?